Sister's Slam Dunk

 Season 2 of the program focused primarily on the girl group project, which was Min Hyo-rin's dream in season 1.
-The show followed seven members, Kang Ye-won, Han Chae-young, Hong Jin-young, Minzy and Jeon So-mi, with Kim Sook and Hong Jin-kyung returning, as they formed the second generation of "Unnies", produced by Kim Hyeong-seok (Park Jin-young's mentor).
+The show followed seven members, Kang Ye-won, Han Chae-young, Hong Jin-young, Minzy and Jeon Somi, with Kim Sook and Hong Jin-kyung returning, as they formed the second generation of "Unnies", produced by Kim Hyeong-seok (Park Jin-young's mentor).
 The fulfillment of each member's personal dreams have become the side projects of the program.
 The fan club name for the group remains as "Dongsaengs" (i.e. younger siblings) and their official greeting, as suggested by Heo Kyung-hwan, is "Shoot!
 Shoot!
 Shoot!, Hello!
 We are Unnies!", with an emphasis on the basketball shooting motion while saying "Shoot".
 Their official fandom object is a denim-colored balloon.

 Content

 Sister's Slam Dunk follows the "Real Variety Show" format where the content is mostly unscripted.
 Additionally, there are no signature segments within the show, as it focuses on completing a single major objective over the course of several episodes.
 In resemblance to a reality show and a documentary show, each episode also documented their activities together and the relationship between the members.
 In season 1, the overarching theme of the show was the fulfillment of each member's dreams.
 Every episode focused on accomplishing several tasks that would lead to the fulfillment of those dreams.
 The members' dreams are, in chronological order: